Linoleum

 That’s me on the street with the violin under my chin…

-Jackson showed up as an angel again in Italy after one of the worst nights of my life and the brokenest heart I’d ever experienced, at the time anyway.
+Jackson showed up as an angel again in Italy after one of the most defeating nights of my life and the brokenest heart I’d ever experienced—at the time anyway.

 I stood on a subway train, sick and sore from crying and delirious from no sleep when a very scruffy man entered.
 His expression I would describe as ‘all teeth’ if he had more.